-- Checks - made payable to United Way of Buffalo & Erie County.
+2) Check - made payable to United Way of Buffalo & Erie County

-- Credit Card - If using a paper pledge card, an invoice will be mailed to the donor's mailing address to secure this confidential information.
-Credit card payments are accepted online for those companies using our ePledge and via uwbec.org for those making a contribution outside a workplace campaign.
+3) Credit Card - If using a paper pledge card, an invoice will be mailed to the donor's mailing address to secure this confidential information.
+Credit card payments are accepted online for those companies using our e-Pledge and via uwbec.org for those contributing outside a workplace campaign.

-- Direct Debit - a direct debit form will be mailed directly to donor's home or mailing address to secure the donor's checking or savings account number, the donor's bank's routing number, and the account holder's name.
-Direct debit payments are debited from the donor's bank account on the 15th of the month, as directed by the donor (monthly, quarterly, annually).
+4) Direct Debit - a direct debit form will be mailed directly to the donor's home or mailing address to secure the donor's checking or savings account number, the donor's bank's routing number, and the account holder's name.
+Direct debit payments are debited from the donor's bank account around the 15th of the month, as directed by the donor (monthly, quarterly, annually).

-- Payroll deduction - this option is available only to donors giving through their workplace Campaign.
+5) Payroll deduction - Payroll deduction is the easiest and most convenient way of paying a pledge.
+This option is available only to donors giving through their workplace campaign.
 By signing the United Way pledge form, or submitting a pledge online through the workplace campaign, the donor authorizes his or her employer's payroll department to deduct a certain amount from his or her paycheck on a pre-determined schedule.
 The amount deducted is then remitted to the United Way by the donor's employer.